 Like what you see?
 Help keep it going!
-This site runs on the support of readers like you.
-Your donation helps cover costs and keeps fresh Rolling Stones content updated every day.
-Thanks in advance!
+This ad-free site runs on the support of readers like you.
+Your donation helps cover costs and keeps fresh content coming your way every day.
+Thank you!

 Rolling Stones quotes: Mick Jagger talks about the Punk scene (1978)

 By the late 1970s punk rock arrived determined to destroy the old guard, yet somehow The Rolling Stones survived the uprising without even pretending to panic.
 Bands like the Sex Pistols and The Clash rejected stadium excess and polished rock superstardom, but they still carried traces of the same rebellious DNA the Stones had introduced years earlier.
-While Mick Jagger and Keith Richards never fully embraced punk’s stripped-down philosophy, songs like Respectable (1978) showed the band could still sound dangerous, fast, and gloriously unconcerned with fitting neatly into anyone else’s revolution.
+While Mick Jagger and Keith Richards never fully embraced punkโs stripped-down philosophy, songs like Respectable (1978) showed the band could still sound dangerous, fast, and gloriously unconcerned with fitting neatly into anyone elseโs revolution.

-“Punk, punk, punk… We’re a punk band, one of the few.”
+“Punk, punk, punkโฆ We’re a punk band, one of the few.”

 Journalist: You’re punks and you’re staying at the Fairmont with police escorts for your limo?
 C’mon Mick.